19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (3) The Board may, subject to any regulations made under section 77(1)(oa) and such terms and conditions as it may impose, permit —

-(a) a member to transfer such portion of the sum standing to his credit in the Fund as may be prescribed to the special account of a relevant individual, if the relevant individual has not attained the age of 55 years; or
+(a) a member to transfer such portion of the sum standing to his credit in the Fund as may be prescribed to the special account of a relevant individual, if the Board has not transferred under section 15(6CA) any amount from the sum standing to the credit of the relevant individual in the Fund to the relevant individual’s retirement account; or

+[Act 24 of 2013 wef 28/06/2014]

-(b) any person to pay money into the special account of a member who has not attained the age of 55 years.
+(b) any person to pay money into the special account of a member, if the Board has not transferred under section 15(6CA) any amount from the sum standing to the credit of the member in the Fund to the member’s retirement account.

+[Act 24 of 2013 wef 28/06/2014]

 [40/2007; 25/2008; 18/2009; 23/2012]